AlexiaChen/awesome-stars/README.md

 - [machinomy/awesome-state-channels](https://github.com/machinomy/awesome-state-channels) – Curated list of resources regarding state channels on Ethereum
 - [StenlyTU/K8s-training-official](https://github.com/StenlyTU/K8s-training-official) – The goal of this tutorial is to give you a good understanding of Kubernetes.
 - [colbyfayock/50-projects-for-react-and-the-static-web](https://github.com/colbyfayock/50-projects-for-react-and-the-static-web) – ⚛ 50 project ideas to learn by doing complete with project briefs, layout ideas, and resources!
-- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) – Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
+- [warpdotdev/Warp](https://github.com/warpdotdev/Warp) – Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
 - [gdamdam/awesome-decentralized-web](https://github.com/gdamdam/awesome-decentralized-web) – an awesome list of decentralized services and technologies
 - [Warrenren/inside-rust-std-library](https://github.com/Warrenren/inside-rust-std-library) – 本书主要对RUST的标准库代码进行分析，并试图给出RUST标准库代码的分析脉络。This project try to give a venation of how reading the RUST standard library source code.
 - [manojpramesh/solidity-cheatsheet](https://github.com/manojpramesh/solidity-cheatsheet) – Cheat sheet and best practices for solidity.
 Write smart contracts for Ethereum.